lthalex915/roomish/README.md

 # Roomish — a paper notebook of short lessons

 Roomish turns a topic or a pile of notes into a short guided lesson.
 You read a page, then answer.
-It is **not** a hacking platform and is not affiliated with TryHackMe or any CTF site.

 Quizzes, answers, course folders, and your API key live in a **local database on your device**.
 There is no Roomish account.